anonymous-cucumber/cameras-scrapper/readme.md

 ## Goals

-The goal of this project is to centralize as many surveillance cameras positions as possible, in an autonom database.
+The goal of this project is to centralize as many surveillance cameras positions as possible, in an autonomous database.
 Theses centralized cameras positions are served on a map, on a little website, which can be easily hosted, deployed, and redeployed if necessary.

 ## Why ?